tanchao/tanchao.github.io/_posts/2021-07-31-tech-records.md

 ## Records

+### Jul.
+2022
+* One important thing is the awareness between "best practice" vs "benchmark".
+For inherited systems, they normally come with legacy wise and people mostly inherit their best practices.
+However, leaders should pay attention to the benchmarks as well, if there is gap between current best practice, it's not the best practice.
+  * benchmark keeps refreshing on the other hand, for example, `step function express mode`.
+* We always talk about the "Data" for right decision making, however, we should add "Rationale" along with it.
+The data should match the rationale.
+* Again, curiosity is so important, again and again reminds me the quote "stay hungry, stay foolish".
+* Knowing the benchmark or standard is good, you know what "good enough" is.
+  * for example, when we consider `Scalability`, we could measure it with `handle 100x scale, no need architecture change for next 5 years.`

 ### Jun.
 2022
 * iterative optimization is the right way to better stage, which requires two essential tools
   * Feedback & Upgrade Loop, easy and fast feedback and upgrade mechanism that could collect feedbacks easily from end customers, and a way to correct the product easily.
 For example, oh-my-zsh upgrade mechanism.